 The EGO director together with the members of the Executive Board are responsible for establishing the resource planning of VirgoLab.

-The EGO director together with the members of the Executive Board initiat and lead the discussions with the Oversight Organisations, the National Liaisons and the Member Lab PIs to establish the resource planning.
+The EGO director together with the members of the Executive Board initiate and lead the discussions with the Oversight Organisations, the National Liaisons and the Member Lab PIs to establish the resource planning.

 The Resource Coordinator is involved in these discussions and duly informed on all relevant aspects concerning the resource allocation and execution.